Marie-Louise von Franz

-Marie-Louise von Franz (4 January 1915 – 17 February 1998) was a Swiss Jungian analyst and scholar, known for her psychological interpretations of fairy tales and of alchemical manuscripts.
+Marie-Louise von Franz (4 January 1915 – 17 February 1998) was a German-born Swiss Jungian analyst and scholar, known for her psychological interpretations of fairy tales and of alchemical manuscripts.
 She worked and collaborated with Carl Jung from 1933, when she met him, until he died in 1961.

 Early life and education

 Marie-Louise Ida Margareta von Franz was born in Munich, Germany, the daughter of a colonel in the Austrian army.

 After World War I, in 1919, her family moved to Switzerland, near St. Gallen.
 From 1928 on, she lived in Zürich, together with her elder sister, so that both could attend a high school (gymnasium) in Zürich, specializing in languages and literature.
 Three years later, her parents moved to Zürich as well.

 Meeting Carl Gustav Jung

 In Zürich, at the age of 18, in 1933, when about to finish secondary school, von Franz met the psychiatrist Carl Gustav Jung for the first time.
 Together with a classmate and nephew of Jung's assistant Toni Wolff, she and seven boys who she had befriended were invited by Jung to his Bollingen Tower near Zürich.
 For von Franz, this was a powerful and "decisive encounter of her life", as she told her sister later the same evening.

 At the meeting, Jung and the pupils discussed psychology.
 When Jung commented on a "mentally ill woman, who [actually, not to be taken symbolically] lived on the moon" von Franz understood that there were two corresponding aspects of reality.
 The psychological, inner world, which contained dreams and myths, was as real as the outer, material world.